palourde/uchiwa-docs/docs/content/getting-started/configuration.md

 ## Uchiwa Configuration

-The *uchiwa* object can contain the following attributes:
+The *uchiwa* hash can contain the following attributes:

 ```json
 {